switch2osm/switch2osm/serving-tiles/updating-as-people-edit-osm2pgsql-replication.md

 initially, this script should contain:

     #!/bin/bash
-    osm2pgsql-replication update -d gis --post-processing /usr/local/sbin/expire_tiles.sh --max-diff-size 10  --  -G --hstore --tag-transform-script /home/renderaccount/src/openstreetmap-carto/openstreetmap-carto.lua -C 3000 --number-processes 4 -S /home/renderaccount/src/openstreetmap-carto/openstreetmap-carto.style --expire-tiles=1-20 --expire-output=/home/renderaccount/data/dirty_tiles.txt
+    osm2pgsql-replication update -d gis --post-processing /usr/local/sbin/expire_tiles.sh --max-diff-size 10  --  -G --hstore --tag-transform-script /home/renderaccount/src/openstreetmap-carto/openstreetmap-carto.lua -C 3000 --number-processes 4 -S /home/renderaccount/src/openstreetmap-carto/openstreetmap-carto.style --expire-tiles=1-20 --expire-output=/var/cache/renderd/dirty_tiles.txt

 Everything in the "osm2pgsql-replication update" line after <code>"--"</code> is passed as parameters to osm2pgsql - they will all need to match what the database was loaded with in the first place.
-Before the <code>"--"</code>, <code>"-d gis"</code> just defines what database we're using and <code>"--max-diff-size 10"</code> how much data to process at once, but note that osm2pgsql-replication will actually repeat downloading data and updating the database until there is no more to process.
+Before the <code>"--"</code>, <code>"-d gis"</code> just defines what database we're using and <code>"--max-diff-size 10"</code> how much data to process at once, but note that osm2pgsql-replication will actually repeat downloading data and updating the database until there is no more to process, which may take some time.
 The <code>"--max diff-size"</code> determines how much data is fetched on each iteration.
 The <code>"--post-processing /usr/local/sbin/expire_tiles.sh"</code> just calls our other script.

 Make both scripts executable: